mutisyag/ozone/doc/workflow.md

 _Secretariat_ users are able to view the submission details, but not make any changes.

-TODO Gerald: validate that the Secretariat cannot make any changes unless they report on behalf of the Party (fully) TODO Gerald: maybe a better option is to prevent changes unless the submission was created by a Secretariat user?.
+TODO Gerald: validate that the Secretariat cannot make any changes unless they enter data on behalf of the Party (fully) TODO Gerald: maybe a better option is to prevent changes unless the submission was created by a Secretariat user?.